lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The FCN field MUST NOT contain all bits set to 1.

+Profiles MUST ensure that
-The Fragment Payload of a SCHC Fragment with FCN equal to 0 (called an All-0 SCHC Fragment) MUST be distinguishable by size from a SCHC ACK REQ message (see {{ACKREQ}}) that has the same T, M and N values, even in the presence of padding.
+a SCHC Fragment with FCN equal to 0 (called an All-0 SCHC Fragment) is distinguishable by size, even in the presence of padding, from a SCHC ACK REQ message (see {{ACKREQ}}) with the same Rule ID value and with the same T, M and N values.
 This condition is met if the Payload is at least the size of an L2 Word.
 This condition is also met if the SCHC Fragment Header is a multiple of L2 Words.